Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 River Kenna

-This sense of life being beautiful, evocative, emotionally moving or artistic in some way is a lot of what makes it worth living.
+This sense of life being beautiful, evocative, emotionally moving or artistic in some way is a lot of what makes it meaningful and worth living.
 This is why it makes sense to cultivate these things through spiritual practice.

-To explore all this in all its experiential depths I went on a day-long mission to connect with beauty.
+I went on a day-long mission to explore my connection to beauty and evocativeness in all its experiential depths.
 I found a lot.
 I photographed some of it.

 Here are the photographs and a running commentary of what I noticed during the day.